 - J. Crew Factory 7″ Reade (little cheaper than the Stantons, same overall fit)

-- Peter Manning (more of a classic fit, all the right details)
+- Peter Manning (more of a classic fit, but perfect length and details for shorter men)

-- H&M Chino Shorts (basic, slim fit, get what you pay for in terms of quality)
+- H&M Chino Shorts (basic, slim fit, not great quality)

 If you're looking to revamp your shorts collection and find a new brand that's perfect for you, I recommend ordering a few pairs off this list.